“What is a child? An experiment. A new attempt to create man … “George Bernard Shaw

 - Telling the truth, always.

-- Knowing your limits and reasonably postpone gratification.
+- Knowing your limits and reasonably postponing gratification.

 - You will develop a harmonious sense of responsibility.